dwharper77/Fun-side-projects/PSAP_SIM_KPI_Tool/README.md

-# Item_Count

-## Description
-This is a graphical user interface (GUI) application for detecting and counting items in images using OpenCV and Tkinter.
-The application allows users to select multiple images, detect items within those images, and save the results.
+# Call Test and KPI Tool

+This tool is designed to automate the process of analyzing call test data and Key Performance Indicators (KPIs) using a graphical user interface (GUI) built with Tkinter.

 ## Features
+- **Graphical User Interface**: Built with Tkinter to provide an intuitive and interactive experience.
+- **Data Processing**: Utilizes pandas for efficient data manipulation and openpyxl/xlrd for handling Excel files.
+- **File Selection**: Allows users to select Quantum Info and PSAP Sim files through a file dialog.

-- Detects items in images based on contours.
+- **Detailed Information Display**: Shows detailed information based on selected sector/timestamp combinations.
-- Option to filter items by shape (circularity).
-- Displays the number of detected items in a console window.
-- Saves the images with detected items highlighted.
+- **KPI Sections**: Provides options to view different KPI sections: Accessibility, Retainability, Traffic, and Mobility.
+- **Trend Plotting**: Plots a 5-day trend for selected columns using Matplotlib.
+- **Console Logging**: Displays information and KPI details in Tkinter text widgets for easy viewing.
+- **Error Handling**: Displays error messages using messagebox for better user experience.
+- **Output**: Saves combined data to a new Excel file for further analysis.

 ## Requirements

 - Python 3.x
-- OpenCV
+- NumPy
 - Tkinter
+- Pandas
+- Openpyxl
+- xlrd
-- NumPy
+- Matplotlib

-## Installation

-1. Clone the repository or download the code.
-2. Install the required packages using pip:

-    ```bash
-    pip install opencv-python-headless numpy
-    ```

 ## Usage

 1. Run the script:

-    ```bash
+    ```sh
-    python Item_count.py
+    python PSAP_SIM_KPI_Tool.py
     ```
 2. The GUI will open.
-Click the "Select Images" button to choose the images you want to process.
+Click the "Click here to begin" button to start the process.

-    !I_C_1 Image
-3. A prompt will ask if all items are the same shape.
-Choose "Yes" or "No" based on your images.
-4. The application will process the images and display the number of detected items in the console window.
-    !I_C_2 Image
-5. The processed images with detected items highlighted will be saved in the same directory as the original images.
-    !I_C_3 Image
+3. Select the Quantum Info and PSAP Sim Excel files when prompted.

+4. The tool combines the PSAP SIM and KPI data

+5. Use the radials to choose which Group of KPIs to view

+4. Use the dropdown menu to select a sector/timestamp combination.

+5. View detailed information and KPI sections in the console windows.

+6. Use the second dropdown menu to select which KPI to view then click "Plot 5-Day Trend" to visualize the data.
+    !Step 6

-## Code Overview
+## Code

-- `detect_items(image_path, same_shape)`: Detects items in the given image and saves the result.
-- `select_images()`: Prompts the user to select images and performs item detection.
-- GUI setup using Tkinter.

-## Example

-!81 parts Image

-!1134 tools Image

-!detected_items_81 parts Image

-!detected_items_1134 tools Image

-## License

-This project is not licensed.
+The source code is available in this repository for reference.
+While the code may not be fully functional without the necessary data, it provides insight into the tool's implementation.

 ## Contact
 For any questions or issues, please contact: